cozy/cozy-stack/docs/cli/cozy-stack_config_passwd.md

 specified file.
 If no file is specified, it is directly printed in standard output.
 This passphrase is the one used to authenticate accesses to the administration API.

+The environment variable 'COZY_ADMIN_PASSPHRASE' can be used to pass the passphrase if needed.

 example: cozy-stack config passwd ~/.cozy/